mapbender/mapbender-documentation/en/customization/commands.rst

 	bin/console mapbender:print:queue:next --max-jobs=0 --max-time=0

-Optionally you can set a limit for the number of jobs to process and the maximum time for a job.
+Optional parameters:

-* --max-jobs=MAX-JOBS
+* --max-jobs    Sets a limit for the maximum number of processed jobs.

-* --max-time=MAX-TIME
+* --max-time    Sets a limit for the maximum time for the command to process.

 bin/console mapbender:print:queue:rerun